Natalie Gruzlewski: Career

 In 2004, Gruzlewski joined Nine Network's travel program Getaway as a full-time presenter.
 She also hosted the reality series The Farmer Wants a Wife from 2007 to 2012.

 In October 2009, she filled in on Weekend Today while Leila McKinnon was on holidays.
 In February 2010, she was appointed weather presenter on Nine News Sydney from Monday to Thursday; she also filed lifestyle and entertainment reports for Nine News.
-In September 2013, Gruzlewski was appointed as weather presenter on Nine Gold Coast News replacing Paul Burt.
+In September 2013, Gruzlewski was appointed weather presenter on Nine Gold Coast News replacing Paul Burt.
 In October 2014, she resigned from the Nine Network.

 In 2020, Gruzlewski returned to hosting The Farmer Wants a Wife, this time on the Seven Network.

 Personal life

 Gruzlewski is of Polish descent and grew up on the Gold Coast, Queensland.
 In 2009, she married former professional surfer Luke Egan; however, after two years of marriage, they separated.
 In May 2012, Gruzlewski announced that she was engaged to property developer Jack Ray and in October she was pregnant with her first child.
 In November 2012, Gruzlewski married Jack Ray in a private ceremony.
 She gave birth to daughter in 2013.